AlaaHossam3/Asynchronous-FIFO/README.md

 # Asynchronous FIFO Verification

 ## Project Overview
-This repository contains the RTL implementation and a robust SystemVerilog verification environment for a **Synchronous FIFO (First-In-First-Out)** memory buffer.
+This repository contains the RTL implementation and a robust SystemVerilog verification environment for a **Asynchronous FIFO (First-In-First-Out)** memory buffer.
 The design is parameterized and includes a suite of status flags to handle flow control.
 The verification environment utilizes a class-based layered testbench approach, including randomization, functional coverage, and self-checking mechanisms.

 ## Design Specifications (RTL)